 He holds a Master of Divinity and a Master of Theology from Trinity Evangelical Divinity School, Chicago and a Doctor of Ministry degree from Gordon Conwell Theological Seminary, Boston.
 His doctoral study related to ministry in the era of postmodernism in the contemporary culture of the church.
 His doctoral thesis was on the identity of congregational life in the midst of the worship wars within the churches of the American Baptist Churches of the USA.

 In addition to his service on both local and regional boards of the American Baptist Churches of the USA, he has earned certification in conflict management, premarital and marital counseling, hospice care, and leadership.

 Rev. Burris has been used as a consultant to the church regarding church growth and governing.
 He has a member of the Cleveland Baptist Association Ministerial Council, and the Minister’s Council of the American Baptist Churches USA, and United Pastor’s Mission.

-Jeff Gordon came to First Baptist Church in 2006, having served previously as senior pastor of the First Baptist Church of Murphysboro, Illinois.
+Jeff Gordon came to First Baptist Church in 2006, having served previously as An Associate Pastor in Martinez, California, then as senior pastor of the First Baptist Church of Murphysboro, Illinois.
 As Church Administrator, Jeff has staff responsibility for oversight of the financial and business management of the church’s ministry, and overseeing the maintenance and upkeep of the facility.